-Due to patient confidentiality (HIPAA) guidelines, visitors or patients are not allowed to take pictures or videotape any treatment or simulation procedures inside the WLHSDM without written permission from the Office of Clinical Affairs and Patient Care.
+Due to patient confidentiality (HIPAA) guidelines, visitors or patients are not allowed to take pictures or videotape any treatment or simulation procedures inside the WLHSDM without written permission from the Office of Clinical Affairs or Office of Institutional Advancement.
 Any unauthorized personnel taking pictures or videotape should be asked to leave the clinical area until proper authorization has been received.